 Pink eye, also known as conjunctivitis, is a common eye condition that can cause eye redness, itching, and eye discharge.

-Antibiotics don’t work to treat viruses, though.
+However, antibiotics don’t work to treat viruses.
 That includes viral pink eye.

 Pink eye, whether caused by bacteria, viruses, or allergies, will typically clear up on its own within 2 weeks.